Birdwatching Around Our Campsites

 Loch Ness Shores, Inverness

-From our Loch Ness Shores Club Site it’s just a half-hour drive to RSPB Loch Ruthven, surrounded by woodland providing the perfect habitat for some very special birds.
-The loch is home to the majority of the breeding slanvonian grebe population which are on the red conservation list with just 30 UK breeding pairs.
+Less than 30 minutes away from Loch Ness Shores Club Site is RSPB Loch Ruthven.
+This nature reserve is surrounded by woodland, providing the perfect habitat for some very special birds.
+The loch is home to the majority of the breeding slanvonian grebe population, which are on the red conservation list with just 30 UK breeding pairs.
 Black-throated divers, curlew, osprey and red-throated divers can also be seen on the reserve.

 The spectacular Abriachan Wood is just under an hour’s drive from Loch Ness Shores.
 Extensive grassy paths and wooded walks are great for birdwatching on the move.
 Some of the species to look out for are spotted flycatchers, willow warbler, crossbill, redstart and black grouse.